Pennsylvania Bike Laws

 Source: 75 Pa.
 Cons.
 Stat. §3501 (2016)

-2. Riding on roadways and bike paths
+2. Legally riding a bicycle on the roadways and bike paths

 This section states that bikes may be ridden on a shoulder of a highway, traveling in the same direction as traffic.
 It also allows for not more than two riders abreast except on bike paths or roads set aside for bikes.